-Jason Gluck is a senior program officer in USIP's Rule of Law Center and director of USIP's Constitution-Making Program.
+Jason Gluck is a senior program officer for Rule of Law and director of USIP's Constitution-Making Program.
 Gluck's focus is on the design and implementation of constitution-making processes in post-conflict and transitional states.
-He has and continues to advise government officials and civil society actors on issues of constitutional reform in Iraq, Sudan, South Sudan, Libya, Burma, and elsewhere.
-Substantively, Gluck's areas of expertise include constitutional design, federalism, and minority rights.
+He has advised government officials and civil society actors on issues of constitutional reform in Burma, Iraq, Liberia, Libya, Sierra Leone, Somalia, Sudan, South Sudan, Yemen and elsewhere.
+Substantively, Gluck's areas of expertise include constitutional design, federalism and minority rights.

-Gluck received his juris doctor from the University of Michigan and a bachlor's degree in political science from Northwestern University.
+Gluck received his juris doctor from the University of Michigan and a bachelor’s degree in political science from Northwestern University.

 - "Iraq’s Unheralded Political Progress," Foreign Policy, March 2008.